geotrev/undernet/undernet.wiki/grid.md

 ) !default;
 ```

-The names should indicate a familiar pattern in other flex grids, such as Bootstrap or Foundation's deprecated flex grid.
-If you need something more custom, such as with 2-dimensional layouts, look into [Grid CSS](https://css-tricks.com/snippets/css/complete-guide-grid/).
+If you need a more custom, 2-dimensional layout, look into [Grid CSS](https://css-tricks.com/snippets/css/complete-guide-grid/).

-## The Basics

-The grid includes presets for breakpoints, row/column spacing, and two two things called "sections" and "widths".

-### Grid Widths
+## Grid Widths

 Widths are exactly what they sound like: declaring a grid with a `.narrow` class will give you a grid horizontally narrower than the default.
 There are three modifiers, plus the default (which is defined further down in grid settings).